nlewism/Project-A-B-Testing-Analysis/README.md

 Data Transformation:
 - to_datetime(): Allows you to manipulate and analyze dates and times by converting a column or columns in a DataFrame to datetime format.

-Data Combination and Manipulation:
+Data Combination:
 - concat(): Concatenates two or more DataFrames along a specified axis, facilitating the combination of datasets with similar structures.
 - merge(): Combines two DataFrames into a single DataFrame based on a common column, similar to SQL joins.
+- append(): Appends rows of one DataFrame to another, enabling the vertical combination of two datasets.

-Data Sorting and Manipulation:
+Data Sorting:
 - sort_values(): Sorts a DataFrame by one or more columns, allowing for better data organization.
-Data Combination:
-- append(): Appends rows of one DataFrame to another, enabling the vertical combination of two datasets.

 Visualization:
 - sns.histplot(): Creates a histogram, visualizing the distribution of a single variable by dividing the data into bins and displaying the frequency or density of observations in each bin.